cristianpiacente01/continual_learning_ids/README.md

 Like Continual BNN but with OoD evaluation after the last task.

     python3 -m luigi --module pipeline ContinualBNNWithOOD --dataset-name "CIC-IDS2017" --batch-size 128 --learning-rate 0.001 --lam 1.0 --permute-tasks false --local-scheduler

+###### STATE OF THE ART - LEARNING WITHOUT FORGETTING (MLP)

+Inspired by the paper "Learning without Forgetting" as the state of the art.

+`--temperature` is the non-negative temperature used for smoothing predictions (by default 2.0, doesn't make a difference to make it higher).

+    python3 -m luigi --module pipeline ContinualLwF --dataset-name "CIC-IDS2017" --batch-size 128 --learning-rate 0.001 --lam 1.0 --temperature 2.0 --permute-tasks false --local-scheduler